 Director & Producer – Owen Gower

 Owen has over ten years experience in documentaries for film and television.
 He began his career co-shooting the flagship Channel 4 documentary ANTONY GORMLEY: MAKING SPACE with acclaimed director Beeban Kidron.
-Since then he has made programs for the BBC, Channel 4, Channel 5, ITV, Sky One, National Geographic, Discovery and The History Channel most recently Edit Directing two major films on the National Crime Agency for Channel 4.
-STILL THE ENEMY WITHIN is his first theatrical release.
+Since then he has made programs for the BBC, Channel 4, ITV, National Geographic and Netflix – most recently Series Directing two major primetime documentaries for Channel 4 and working with the Oscar winning makers of Senna and Amy on a major new Netflix series.
+STILL THE ENEMY WITHIN was his first theatrical release.

 Follow Owen on Twitter @owengower84